-I started working on pallet wood a year ago and immediately fell in love with the material.
+I started working on pallet wood and immediately fell in love with the material.
 The idea of giving new life to an old, battered material is interesting to me.
 I like to think of where the pallet had been, or where it could have ended up while I pull the animals out of the wood(s).

 I use pallet wood for many reasons.
 I love the idea of giving new life to an old material.
 The wood contains all these layers of detritus of where it came from.
 Each scuff and crack another badge of honor.
 I also relate them very much to people, every piece is generally uniform (they come typically in 3.5″ x 40″ slats or 5.5″ x 40″ slats) but the variety within the uniformity is tremendous, no piece is ever alike.
 Finally I feel better about working on a material that is recycled, I like that my work is not simply adding more “stuff” to the world but rather looking at an old material in a different light.